altera-fpga/agilex3c-ed-gsrd/a3cw135-devkit-oobe/legacy-baseline/README.md

-# a3cw135-devkit-oobe-legacy-baseline
+# HPS Baseline System Example Design for Agilex 3 FPGA and SoC C-Series Development Kit

 This is the baseline Golden Hardware Reference Design (GHRD) for Agilex 3 FPGA and SoC C-Series Development Kit.

 ## Description

-Agilex 3 GHRD is a reference design for Intel Agilex 3 System On Chip (SoC) FPGA.
+Agilex 3 GHRD is a reference design for Altera Agilex 3 System On Chip (SoC) FPGA.

 The GHRD is part of the Golden System Reference Design (GSRD), which provides a complete solution, including exercising soft IP in the fabric, booting to U-Boot, then Linux, and running sample Linux applications.
-Refer to the [Altera FPGA Developer Site](https://altera-fpga.github.io/latest/ed-demo-list/ed-list/) for information about GSRD.
+Refer to the [HPS GSRD User Guide for the Agilex 3 C-Series Development Kit](https://altera-fpga.github.io/latest/embedded-designs/agilex-3/c-series/gsrd/ug-gsrd-agx3/) for information about GSRD.

 The design uses HPS First configuration mode.